dilipsundarraj1/Java-Training/homework/homework-10.md

 - Create a class named FuseBallPlayerHelper.
 - Create a FuseBallPlayer object in FuseBallPlayerHelper class.
 - Call the getter and setter methods in order to set the all the properties and print the values in the FusePlayerHelper.

+- Finally push this whole project to your github account.